raghurama123/LCSTO/README.md

 # LCSTO

-Program used to perform Roothan-Hartree-Fock calculation of 2-electron atoms using linear combination of Slater-type orbitals for the work
+A code to perform Roothan-Hartree-Fock calculation of 2-electron atoms using linear combination of Slater-type orbitals.
+The code was for the work
 ```
   Exact separation of radial and angular correlation energies in two-electron atoms
   Anjana R.Kammath, Raghunathan Ramakrishnan